jesseabass2/Simple-Plan/design-document.md

 This initial iteration will provide the minimum viable product (MVP) including adding, retrieving, and updating a simple budget plan application.
 Upon initial launch and login the dashboard will display their current budget, expenses, and available funds.

-We will use API Gateway and Lambda to create multiple endpoints, ExpenseTracker, GetExpenses, GetBudgetGoals, GetMonthlyIncome, Get Profile, UpdateExpenses,) that will handle the creation, updating, and retrieval of budget information as well as profile information to satisfy our requirements.
+We will use API Gateway and Lambda to create multiple endpoints (GetExpenses, GetBudget, GetMonthlyIncome, GetProfile, UpdateExpenses) that will handle the creation, updating, and retrieval of budget information as well as profile information to satisfy our requirements.

 We will store Dashboard Items, Categories, Expenses in separate tables in DynamoDB.